-How often do you really analyze each post and page with all the given tools?
-These features might have a bigger performance footprint in the backend than they are worth.
+How often do you analyze each post and page with all the given tools?
+These features might have a bigger effect on performance in the backend than they are worth.

 And my second reason is that I would be a lot more confident in having The SEO Framework on my client websites than these alternatives.
 It will not confuse my clients as much.
 Its controls and options blend a lot better with the general WordPress style, and that’s a huge benefit in my book.

 If you rarely use the WordPress dashboard and don’t mind a bunch of upgrade notifications and ads, then go for the second best option and that is All in One SEO.